glpi-project/doc/source/glossary.rst

       Referent person linked to a supplier.

    Contract
-      Financial document linked to assets and to suppliers
+      Financial document linked to assets and to suppliers.

    Controller
       Device that interfaces with other peripheral device.